Grace Notes

 Thank you to our volunteers for this Sunday

-Paula Ricca, coffee hour
+Paula Ricca and Ingrid Davis, coffee hour

 Larry Sunden and Aelicia Yeates, counters